Christmas can be a difficult time for people who have or are recovering from alcohol and drug addiction.

 “Don’t be afraid to be honest with people if you are feeling low, sad or anxious.
 This is important, because even though you may think that others are busy with their own families everyone wants to be of assistance in a meaningful way to another at this time of year.

-To speak to a BACP counsellor or psychotherapist about addictive behaviour this Christmas, visit our Find a Therapist Directory.
+To speak to a BACP counsellor or psychotherapist about addictive behaviour this Christmas, visit our Therapist directory.